Shamslux/DataEngineering/Data_Engineering_Course_XPE/Data Engineering Course XPE.md

 - **Various Open Source Libraries**: Python has excellent libraries dedicated to data analysis and data science (pandas, NumPy, matplotlib, scikit-learn, etc.)

+## Data Analysis vs. Data Science

+### How Does Data Analysis Work?

+First, we define a problem (what is the pain point?
+What is the scope?) that we will address through the analysis of our data.

+Then, we collect the data, which is a crucial step because more data is usually better.
+It's necessary to handle multiple data sources since the required data may exist in relational databases, files (CSV, JSON), etc.

+With the collected data, we must transform it to clean it and create our dataset for further analysis.
+The dataset is a set of data that is minimally usable after transformations.

+The next step is the actual data analysis, where the analyst uses their knowledge to extract the most value from the obtained and transformed data.

+Finally, the last step is data visualization.
+Typically, data analysts create presentable dashboards.
+Dashboards can be presented using a data visualization tool (e.g., Power BI, Tableau) and follow specific technical standards, such as the use of storytelling methodology, etc.

+### Data Analyst

+Data analysts usually work in the following roles:

+- Data Analyst
+- Business Analyst
+- Business Intelligence Analyst (BI Analyst)

+They typically use the following technologies and tools:

+- SQL
+- Excel
+- Tableau/Power BI
+- Python (more recently)

+### Differences from Data Scientists

+In a straightforward way, a Data Analyst is capable of visually representing information obtained from historical data, while a Data Scientist extrapolates the dataset for future predictions based on mathematical models and machine learning.